Edanur-Y/Variable-Analysis-of-Banks-Ratio-Data/README.md

-## Variable Analysis of Banks Ratio Data
+## Variable Analysis of Banks' Ratio Data

 This is an assignment for my Multivariate Statistical Analysis 1 course.